 Since 1988, Dr. Neumann author of Kinesiology of the Musculoskeletal System directs a four-day human gross anatomy dissection course for a wide range of medical and health professionals.
 This very popular course, presented on the campus of Marquette University, combines anatomy dissection and lectures on kinesiology.

 The muscle testing techniques used in kinesiology are non-invasive and uses of the body’s natural feedback system.
 The limbs of the body are placed in various positions and then light pressure is applied.
 There is no pain, only a slight discomfort if there is stagnation or an imbalance.
 If the muscle does not respond properly, that is an indication of the patient needing therapy.
 The condition is evaluated and treatment for the specific diagnosis to treat the root of the problem.
 Pain is a symptom of energy stagnation and various relief methods can be achieved; by acupressure, by chiropractic to realign, by strength training.
 With kinesiology the practitioner can determine the treatment(s) and the order in which they should be received to holistically and completely alleviate the pain and return the body back to balance pain free.
+Treatments are specific to each individual and usually include reflex massage.
+Other types of treatment may be preformed such as Rolfing®, an original and scientifically validated system of body restructuring and movement education.

 Nutrition also plays an important role in kinesiology therapy as well.
 The patient’s current diet, supplements, mineral and vitamin intake are charted and adjustments made to the diet in order to ensure the proper food is nourishing the muscles.
 A chart is also used to determine possible food allergies.
 Herbal remedies are used to treat various emotional imbalances like depression and anger management issues.
 These treatments are used as preventative measures along with treating problems presenting at the time of the initial consultation.